zWolfrost/minesweeper.js/README.md

 &nbsp;
 ## Minefield2D Object Methods
+The Minefield2D Methods are **functionally the same** as the Minefield ones.

+Only differences:
-The Minefield2D Methods are **completely the same** as the Minefield ones with the only difference being that every index, that being parameter or result, is changed with X and Y coordinates.
+- Every index, that being parameter or result, is changed with X and Y coordinates in an array;

-Also the "**toMinefield2D**" Method is replaced with "toMinefield" which is conceptually the same.
+- The "**toMinefield2D**" method is replaced with "toMinefield";
+- The "**simplify**" method returns a 2D Array instead of a 1D one.

+&nbsp;

+&nbsp;
+# Found a bug and/or need help?
+Please [open an issue](https://github.com/zWolfrost/minesweeper.js/issues) on Github to request a change, report a bug or ask for help about something and i will look into it.